Linnea87/adventure-game/README.md

     ![The options](docs/first-choice.webp)

 - The options
-    - One option leads the user forward to win while the other option leads the user to the end of the game.
-The user is prompted to play again.
+    - One option leads the user forward to win.
+While the other option leads the user to the end of the game, and the user is prompted to play again.
 Except in the first main scene where both options move the game forward

     `example of an ending scene:`